Updated January 2019

 Following Cozy Powell's departure, drummer Mac Poole who was from a Birmingham group called "The Hush" was brought in as a replacement but Young Blood continued for only a short time after this and had disbanded by 1969.
 Pete Ball re-joined Cozy Powell when he became a member of the Ace Kefford Stand along with his brother Denny Ball.

 Pete Ball still has many happy memories of the group saying; "Young Blood was fun for years for us, many good memories like two years in Germany and Turkey.
 Imagine Cozy in Diyabakir, East Turkey for two months - he was nuts, but huge fun!"

 Ken Price eventually lived his dream and ran a pub in the Canary Isles, but sadly passed away a few years ago.
 Pete Ball and Chris Moore are today both living in Johannesburg, South Africa where they continue to play and perform.
 Roy Black moved to Spain where he now lives in the Costa del Sol and is in his own words "still plonking away on the bass".

-Cozy also had successful records of his own including a 1974 hit single titled 'Dance With The Devil'.
-Tragically while performing and recording as a member of Queen guitarist Brian May's band, Cozy Powell was killed on April 5, 1998 when he lost control of his car on the M4 motorway near Bristol.
-He was 50 years old.
+Tragically, while performing and recording as a member of Queen guitarist Brian May's band, Cozy Powell was killed on April 5, 1998 when he lost control of his car on the M4 motorway near Bristol.
+He was only 50 years old.